ytopt-team/autotune/Benchmarks/ECP-Apps/readme.md

 XSBench/
     Autotuning XSBench on Theta and Summit XSBench-Laptop/
-    Autotuning XSBench on a laptop
+    Autotuning XSBench on a laptop for demonstration
 ```

 # ytopt Install instructions